Spacesaver install customizable entomology cabinets in a space-saving storage solution at the Field Museum of Natural History in Chicago.

 Space was tight in the collections storage area.
 The footprint had no room to spare, and the area had a relatively low ceiling height, particularly after allowing for fire code requirements and sprinkler compliance.

 Partway through the design process, a significant system redesign was required due to new height restrictions.
-Viking revamped the entire bid to maximize the collection capacity as much as possible within the overall project budget.
-Working creatively to address the site’s severe height constraints and the client’s need to accommodate drawers of slightly varying sizes, Viking submitted the most responsive bid and was awarded the project.
+Spacesaver revamped the entire bid to maximize the collection capacity as much as possible within the overall project budget.
+Working creatively to address the site’s severe height constraints and the client’s need to accommodate drawers of slightly varying sizes, Spacesaver submitted the most responsive bid and was awarded the project.

 Due to the nature of the cabinets’ use, the planning team wanted the following options:

-Viking delivered two prototypes to check manufacturing details and match the fit of existing drawers.
+Spacesaaver delivered two prototypes to check manufacturing details and match the fit of existing drawers.
 Ultimately, 1,120 cabinets were manufactured and delivered over a period of four months.
-Throughout the project, Viking worked closely with key contacts at The Field Museum on its collection area renovation project, and Viking and Spacesaver worked together to install the cabinets on compactor systems.
+Throughout the project, Spacesaver worked closely with key contacts at The Field Museum on its collection area renovation project.

 “We were very satisfied working with Viking, and I certainly would be glad to engage them again.”